cta-observatory/ctapipe/docs/developer-guide/pullrequests.rst

 request needed).
 The following guidelines should be used to facilitate the review procedure:

-* Perform a Scientific or Conceptual Review if the request introduces new features, algorithms, or design changes
+* Perform a scientific or conceptual Review if the request introduces new features, algorithms, or design changes

- - Look at the use case for the proposed change.
+* Look at the use case for the proposed change.

-  + if the use case is missing, ask for one
+  - if the use case is missing, ask for one
-  + does it make sense?
+  - does it make sense?
 Is it connected to a goal, requirement, or specification?

-* Perform a Code Review in 2 passes
+* Perform a Code Review

+  - Check that all automatic checks succeeded, if not notify the author and give guidance how to fix the identified issues.
-  - Check that all functions and classes have API documentation in the correct format (and check that there are no warnings generated whenbuilding the docs)
+  - Check that all functions and classes have API documentation in the correct format.
-  - Check that there are at least basic unit tests for each function and class.
+  - Check that there are at least basic unit tests for the added functionality / fixed bug.
-  - Run all unit tests

-   + If any unit tests included in the pull request fail, ask the developer if that is normal (sometimes there are tests intended to fail until a feature is available or implemented)
-   + If any other unit tests that previously suceeded now fail, **stop** and ask the developer to find out what was broken by their change

-  - Read through the new code being contributed, and see that it follows the style guidelines and that the API

-   + no lines over 90 cols (prefer 80, but some can go a bit over)
-   + functions and variables are lower case, classes CamelCase, etc.
-   + variable names give clear meaning
-   + follows all other PEP8 conventions (run ``pylint`` or ``flake8`` to check for example), if there are obvious style problems, ask for them to be fixed.

-  * Check for common coding mistakes
-  * Check that the API (function and class definitions) is clear and easy to understand.
-If not, ask for it to be cleaned up
+  - Check that the API (function and class definitions) is clear and easy to understand.
+  - Check for common coding mistakes.
+  - Check for obvious performance issues.
-  * Check that the code uses the existing features of the ctapipe framework
+  - Check that the code uses the existing features of ctapipe.
-  * Check that the code doesn't introduce new features that are already present in another form in the framework
+  - Check that the code doesn't introduce new features that are already present in another form.